Des-256/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints contents in long format
+prints hidden files and more in long format